 Effective August 1, 2020, Massachusetts has implemented a TRAVEL ORDER that requires travelers to MA from HIGH RISK STATES and international travelers to either have a negative result from an FDA EUA-approved molecular (PCR) SARS-CoV2 test, on a sample obtained 72 hours or less prior to arrival in Massachusetts or quarantine for 14 days.
 This means that if you are to arrive in Massachusetts by 9am on 8/21, ideally you’d want to have your test done during the morning on 8/18 to give the highest probability that you’ll have the result back by the time you are scheduled to move in on 8/21.
 Students coming from a restricted, high risk area are encouraged to be tested prior to arriving on campus to avoid having to quarantine per the Massachusetts regulation.
-Students will be reimbursed up to $50 by submitting a receipt for testing that meets the Massachusetts criteria.
+Students will be reimbursed up to $50 by submitting a receipt for testing that meets the Massachusetts criteria that was conducted as part of the initial move-in process.
+Any testing conducted due to travel to high risk states after the initial move-in process will not be eligible for reimbursement.
 Students who are not able to be tested in advance will be tested on campus and required to remain in quarantine until a negative test result is confirmed.

-If you are tested as part of AIC surveillance testing or upon arrival to AIC per the MA TRAVEL ORDER, you will not be billed for this test.
+If you are tested as part of AIC surveillance testing or as part of the initial move-in process per the MA TRAVEL ORDER, you will not be billed for this test.
 If you are tested because you have symptoms, the test will be billed to your insurance company, most insurance companies cover symptomatic testing at 100%.
 As a reminder, students who are coming from HIGH RISK STATES or international travelers, are encouraged to be tested prior to arriving on campus to avoid having to quarantine per the Massachusetts regulation.
-Students will be reimbursed up to $50 by submitting a receipt for testing that meets the Massachusetts criteria.
+Students will be reimbursed up to $50 by submitting a receipt for testing that meets the Massachusetts criteria that was conducted as part of the initial move-in process.
+Any testing conducted due to travel to high risk states after the initial move-in process will not be eligible for reimbursement.

 All students and staff must wear masks and maintain physical distancing whenever possible.
 You will complete a short symptom screen daily.
 Health Services will be open for telehealth or in-person care for anyone who is feeling sick and wants to be seen by a licensed medical provider.